A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Experiments and Results

 \subsection{Discussion on the Choice of Parameters}

 In the Liu-Shen implementation of CEC based model, the Lagrange multiplier in the HS-estimator is chosen to be 20 and in the Liu-Shen estimator, it is fixed at 2000.
 They observed that for a refined velocity field it does not significantly affect the velocity profile in a range of 1000-20,000 except the peak velocity near the vortex cores in this flow.
-For the oseen vortex pair and cloud sequence, the weight parameters $\alpha$ and $\beta$ in our algorithm are chosen to be $100$ and $0.01$ respectively.
-It was observed experimentally that the numerical scheme converges when the ratio $\beta/\alpha$ is less than or equal to $10^{-4}$.
+For the image sequences, the best result was obtained for the values $\alpha=100$ and $\beta=0.01$.
+It was also observed experimentally that the numerical scheme converges when the ratio $\beta/\alpha$ is less than or equal to $10^{-4}$.